Protectorate: Egypt

+France

 Africa

 "Protection" was the formal legal structure under which French colonial forces expanded in Africa between the 1830s and 1900.
 Almost every pre-existing state that was later part of French West Africa was placed under protectorate status at some point, although direct rule gradually replaced protectorate agreements.
 Formal ruling structures, or fictive recreations of them, were largely retained—as with the low-level authority figures in the French Cercles—with leaders appointed and removed by French officials.